-Last month, we showed you how to affordably collect artists represented by Gagosian on the occasion of their then-newsworthy expansion.
-This month, we focus on Gagosian's opponent: David Zwirner.
-(The healthy rivalry was written about recently in a Vanity Fair article entitled "The Ultimate Art-World Cage Match."
+We recently showed you how to affordably collect artists represented by Gagosian.
+So let's talk about another artworld big hitter, David Zwirner.
+(Their healthy rivalry was written about recently in a Vanity Fair article entitled "The Ultimate Art-World Cage Match."
 Let's just say the duel of the mega-dealers isn't exactly low stakes.)
 The artists represented by David Zwirner are as blue chip as they come—but that doesn't mean their work is completely out of reach.
 Here on Artspace, collect affordable works by some of Zwirner's most coveted artists.

 If you feel like a bit of a voyuer when looking at Thomas Ruff's Nudes series, you're not alone.
 Ruff, one among the most influential living photographers today, created this series by obscuring pornography found online to comment on voyeurism, exhibitionism, and sex mediated by the screen.
 The German artist has broken boundaries all along his career, starting in the 1980s with straight photographery, to employing found images in the '90s, to, more recently, using 3D imagery.
 As technology shifts and transforms, so does Ruff's work, reflecting a deep and commited interest in the ways in which we see images.
 (For more on Ruff, check out our close look at his career, or read our 2013 interview with the artist.)
 Catch Ruff's solo at David Zwirner in Hong Kong until June 29—and grab this photo (others from the same series can go for $50,000 at auction) for less than $5k.